yogagii/YogaBlog/content/nestjs.md

 designed for a production environment, as it will leak memory, and will not scale past a single process._

-The default MemoryStore for express-session will lead to a memory leak due to it haven't a suitable way to make them expire.
+解决：

 $ npm install memorystore

+express-session full featured MemoryStore module without leaks!
+A session store implementation for Express using lru-cache.
+Because the default MemoryStore for express-session will lead to a memory leak due to it haven't a suitable way to make them expire.
+The sessions are still stored in memory, so they're not shared with other processes or services.

 ```ts
 // main.ts